Special feature: Easily understand air pollution

 9. What is the impact of air pollution on the environment?

-Indeed, air pollution presents not only dangers for humans but also for our environment.
-And the list is not negligible: here are the main effects.
+Indeed, air pollution not only presents dangers for humans but also for our environment.
+And the list is not insignificant: here are the main effects.

 Acid rains